CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/config.md

 * `spark.cortex.catalog.local.dir` to the Local Catalog Directory
 * `spark.cortex.client.secrets.impl` to the local Secrets Client Implementation
 * `spark.cortex.proxy.impl` to a Guice MethodInterceptor implementation
-* `spark.cortex.storage.storageType` to `"file"` to use a local directory to mock Cortex Backend Storage
+* `spark.cortex.client.storage.impl` to `"com.c12e.cortex.profiles.client.InternalRemoteStorageClient"` to use a local directory to mock Cortex Backend Storage
 * `spark.cortex.storage.file.baseDir` to the base directory when working with a local directory

 Example usage of the above configuration options can be found [../local-clients](../local-clients/README.md).